prescient-design/jamun/README.md

 ## Inference

-We provide trained weights at ...
+We provide trained weights for inference at ...

 If you want to test out your own trained model, either specify the `wandb_train_run_path` (in the form `entity/project/run_id`, which can be obtained from the Overview tab in the Weights and Biases UI for your training run), or the `checkpoint_dir` of the trained model.